Welcome to my humble internet home

 My name is Martijn van Otterlo and I'm an artificial intelligence researcher with a keen eye for ethical and societal implications of smart algorithms

-I'm an expert in artificial intelligence, and more in particular probabilistic logical approaches to vision-action learning based on reinforcement learning, computational logic, computer vision and robots.
-My second expertise is ethics of algorithms (also known as responsible AI): how intelligent algorithms change our society and values.
-Currently I am focused at growing the AI educational and research activities at the Open University, together with the AI Team:
+I'm an expert in artificial intelligence, and more in particular reinforcement learning, utilizing probabilistic logical approaches to vision-action learning and computational logic.
+My second expertise is ethics of algorithms (also known as responsible AI): how intelligent algorithms change our society and values, in particular learning value-aligned behaviors.